-Use of social media requires the practice of respectful communication, as well as an understanding of the difference between helpful comments/constructive criticisms verses derogatory and negative comments.
-Staff members should refrain from posting negative comments or challenging others if they choose to comment on the department's social media pages.
+Use of social media requires the practice of respectful communication, as well as an understanding of the difference between helpful comments/constructive criticisms versus derogatory and negative comments.
+Employees should refrain from posting negative comments or challenging others if they choose to comment on the department's social media pages or share content related to county business on personal social media pages.